 “You were just hallucinating, because of the seizure.”

 “For the last time, I wasn’t having a seizure!
 Agares and I had a very interesting conversation.
 As a matter of fact, we talked about you.”

 Ethan’s sly expression made Nadya uneasy.
 She took an involuntary step back and instantly regretted it.
 The absolute wrong thing to do at a time like this was show any weakness.
-She had to stand strong and maintain control of the situation until the exorcist arrived.
-It wouldn’t do for Ethan to begin challenging her.
+She had to stand strong and maintain control of the situation, until the exorcist arrived.
+It wouldn’t do for her to allow Ethan to become emboldened enough to attack her.
 She had to keep him in the safe house.
 Nadya smiled to convey conviction that she didn’t feel.